Monday, Monday (4)

 By the time I finished lunch, the low hanging gray clouds had vanished and, while some higher, fluffier clouds remained, the sun made its first appearance in two days.
 I decided I’d walk up to the Calouste Gulbenkian Museum and Garden.

-It was a 3.5 km walk through parts of the city that were both familiar and unfamiliar as the Google maps screen capture shows.
+It was a 3-and-a-half kilometer walk through parts of the city that were both familiar and unfamiliar as the Google maps screen capture above shows.

 Calouste Gulbenkian was a British Armenian business man who helped arrange the merger of Royal Dutch Petroleum Company with Shell Transport and Trading Company Ltd. He took a five percent stake in the new Royal Dutch Shell, Ltd. and amassed a fortune by doing so.
 His wealth grew from his significant role in opening the petroleum reserves of the Middle East to Western development.